shaikhsirajudin/Notes/Latest/Angular.md

  Views, which are known as templates in Angular, are defined using HTML elements that are enhanced by data bindings.
 It is the data bindings that make Angular so flexible, and they transform HTML elements into the foundation for dynamic web applications.

-• Contain the logic and markup required to present data to the userTemplates should not
+• Contain the logic and markup required to present data to the user

+* Templates should not

 • Contain complex logic (this is better placed in a component or one of the other  Angular building blocks, such as directives, services, or pipes)